songenjie/daily_notes/2020/8月/工作/songenjie_persional_resume.md

 - Now, I  stay in Beijing  to find a suitable job for myself.

 I worked as a  Software Engineer in JD ,and I have about 2 year work experience.
 My major work was about OLAP system in bit data.
-I also did some other things like writing test cases,doing detailed designs and so on.I think I'm a good team player in project teams.I am eager to get an opportunity to fully play my ability,my computer skills and English skills.I think this job is a good choice and I can be competent for this job!!.
-That’s all,thank you.
+I also did some other things like writing test cases,doing detailed designs and so on.I think I'm a good team player in project teams.I am eager to get an opportunity to fully play my ability,my computer skills and English skills.I think this job is a good choice and I can be competent for this job!